Skip to Content

 For more insider tips & tricks, and a candid behind the scenes look follow me on social media!
 Check use out on Pinterest, Facebook, Instagram, & Twitter (yes, people still use Twitter, LOL!)

-How to make Cowboy Caviar
+How to Make Cowboy Caviar Dip

-FIRST: Drain and rinse the black beans, black eyed peas, and corn.
+First: Drain and rinse the black beans, black eyed peas, and corn.
 Place them in a large bowl.

-SECOND: Dice onion small and add to the beans.
+Second: Dice onion small and add to the beans.
 Remove the seeds and ribs from the jalapeño pepper and mince fine.
 Add to the bowl.

-THIRD: Chop the cilantro and add to the bowl.
+Third: Chop the cilantro and add to the bowl.
 Toss to combine.

-FOURTH: Squeeze the lime juice over the mixture.
+Fourth: Squeeze the lime juice over the mixture.
 Season with salt, pepper, and spices.
 Toss to combine.
 Serve and enjoy!

 For the full recipe and detailed instructions, please refer to the recipe card at the bottom of the post.